CraigHall-gmail/MyApi-Infra/README.md

 3. **GitHub Environments** — create `development`, `staging`, and `production` environments in repository Settings.
 Add required reviewers to `production`.
 4. **Branch protection** — in Settings → Branches → `main` → Require status checks, add `CI Status` as a required check.
 5. **SonarCloud** — create a project at sonarcloud.io, link the repository, set the main branch to `main`, and add `SONAR_TOKEN_INFRA` as a repository secret.
+6. **Runner PATs** — create two GitHub classic PATs with `repo` scope and add them as repository secrets (`GH_RUNNER_PAT` for the infra runner, `GH_RUNNER_APP_PAT` for the app CD runner).
+The runner module provisions the ACA Jobs container; the PAT is stored as an ACA secret and passed to the KEDA scaler and runner registration at runtime.

 ## CD Pipeline Integration